 Los Otros Californios, A documentary filmed in the mountains, deserts and ranches of Baja California Sur.
 Dirección: César Talamantes, Fotografía: César Gutiérrez Miranda, Música: José Navarro, Producción: IMCINE / Talamant Pictures

-A recent conference of the Outdoor Writers Association of California (OWAC) convened in Loreto, Baja California Sur, with cooperation from the good people of the small town on the Gulf of California.
+A 2013 conference of the Outdoor Writers Association of California (OWAC) convened in Loreto, Baja California Sur, with cooperation from the good people of the small town on the Gulf of California.
 Thanks to Trudi Angell of Paddling South, who does trips to San Javier Mission and pack tours to the Sierra San Francisco.